Overcoming the COVID Darkness - August 8th, Hour 2

 That's part of the whole grooming process to be able to exploit children.

-It's not it's just it's not their place to do so.
+It's just, it's not their place to do so.

-And and I find it the the height of arrogance and just so audacious, the idea that that there are people that think they're so superior in their own mouth moral values that they feel that they would have the right to take a kid for an abortion without consulting the parents or giving them birth control without consulting the parents or letting them go through some type of gender reassignment without consult consulting the parents.
+And I find it the height of arrogance and just so audacious, the idea that there are people that think they're so superior in their own moral values that they feel that they would have the right to take a kid for an abortion without consulting the parents or giving them birth control without consulting the parents or letting them go through some type of gender reassignment without consulting the parents.

 It's not their job.

-They're not, you know, these these parents are not potted plants.
+They're not, you know, these parents are not potted plants.

 Let's put it that way.

-Well, and you know, another thing that I noticed that came across my news feed one morning while I was, you know, just kind of scrolling through what was up since overnight is that I've somebody there was some news outlet had said that even some of the um social media platforms have started censoring the name groomer and grooming.
+Well, and, you know, another thing that I noticed that came across my newsfeed one morning while I was, you know, just kind of scrolling through what was up since overnight is that somebody, there was some news outlet had said that even some of the social media platforms have started censoring the name groomer and grooming.

-That when you bring that up in a social media post and you use the word groomer or grooming, they're taking those posts down because it it is.
+That, you know, kind of anybody who comes out that way against these school boards and these school districts that are passing these keep secrets from parents mandates, that when you bring that up in a social media post and you use the word groomer or grooming, they're taking those posts down because it is.

-And you know, the fact that we have these predators of kids, but I I I just this just infuriates me because they feel that they have every right and they actually feel they have a moral responsibility because they think they're so superior to circumvent values of parents.
+You know, the fact that we have these predators of kids, I just, this just infuriates me because they feel that they have every right and they actually feel they have a moral responsibility because they think they're so superior to circumvent values of parents.

-You know, the the those those parents that brought those kids into the world, those kids wouldn't exist without those parents.
+You know, those parents that brought those kids into the world, those kids wouldn't exist without those parents.

 They have their own set of value systems.

-We don't send our kids, uh you know, to go get their value system from from some stranger in public school.
+We don't send our kids, you know, to go get their value system from some stranger in public school.

-We don't send them there so that they can have a forced um you know, a captive audience of kids so that they can brainwash them and instill their values that circumvent parental values.
+We don't send them there so that they can have a forced, you know, a captive audience of kids so they can brainwash them and instill their values that circumvent parental values.

 So you raise a good point, but you're one of the good teachers, so we don't have to worry about you, Kelly, but appreciate the call.